lakshmiramalingam-mediwave/quiz-app/README.md

-# quiz app
+# Quiz app

-# one script with 2 category
+# One script with 2 category